 Social designer – Tessa Meeus

-The Lab wordt mede mogelijk gemaakt door Gemeente Tilburg, Gemeente Breda, Provincie Noord-Brabant, Het Fonds Podiumkunsten, ASML x Brabant C, Theater de Nieuwe Vorst, Podium Bloos en Koelhuis Eindhoven.
+The Lab had been made possible with support of: Dutch Performing Arts Fund, The municipality of Tilburg, The municipality of Breda, The Province of Noord-Brabant, ASML x Brabant C, Theater de Nieuwe Vorst, Podium Bloos and Koelhuis Eindhoven.

 In the Anthropocene, wandering is a permanent condition with an uncertain outcome.
 Our task is not to find a way out of the labyrinth of existence, but to learn to cope with this wandering. – René Ten Bos, Professor of Philosophy